mepatterson/acts_as_mongo_taggable/README.markdown

 Installation
 ------------

-Install the plugin:
+Best practice -- install the gem:

+    gem install acts_as_mongo_taggable

+… and add a line to your environment.rb:

+    config.gem 'acts_as_mongo_taggable'

+or, if you're old-school, install as a plugin:

     ./script/plugin install git://github.com/mepatterson/acts_as_mongo_taggable.git

-Add this line to the Rails model class that you want to make taggable:
+Finally, add this line to the Rails model class that you want to make taggable:

     include ActsAsMongoTaggable